Aleksa Rakic: 2024–25 season

 In February, Rakic completed the short program at the 2025 Canadian Championships, finishing seventh in that segment.
 He withdrew prior to the free skate, however, due to illness.
 Despite this, Rakic was selected to compete at the 2025 Four Continents Championships, where he finished in sixteenth place.
 Two months later, Rakic was selected to compete for Team Canada at the 2025 World Team Trophy, finishing eleventh in the men's singles event and Team Canada placing fifth overall.

+2025–26 season

+Rakic opened his season by competing on the 2025–26 Challenger Series, placing seventh at the 2025 CS Kinoshita Group Cup and tenth at the 2025 CS Nepela Memorial.
+He then went on to finish twelfth at 2025 Skate Canada International and win the bronze medal at the 2025 Skate Canada Challenge.

+In January, Rakic won the bronze medal at the 2026 Canadian Championships.